hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_1d385dcc-8ab9-456d-a9a8-d5f4b3e6ac28-0_1.content.md

 ## Our Wallpaper

-As part of our commitment to making neuroscience accessible to everyone, we've created a custom wallpaper that features a simple graphic of a neural network against a background of complementary colors.
+As part of our commitment to making neuroscience accessible to everyone, we've created a custom wallpaper that features a simple graphic of a neural network against a background of Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors.
 This wallpaper is available for free download and use, and we hope it inspires you to explore the wonders of the brain.

 ![Neural Network Wallpaper](#)